HasteGaming/classic/docs/charter.md

 - Have fun.
 It’s a game.

-# Raiding with Haste:
+# Raiding with <Haste>

 Our mission is to put a quality raid together under the unified tag of <Haste>.
 The expectation is that we all contribute in our best capacity.
 No more.
 No less.

-		○ Roles: Each role is to be promoted with an Assist or (A) before raid kickoff.
+		- Roles: Each role is to be promoted with an Assist or (A) before raid kickoff.

-			§ Raid Runner: This person is our 'conductor'.
+			- Raid Runner: This person is our 'conductor'.
 It rolls up to this individual.
-			§ Class Champions: Each group has a seat at our table.
+			- Class Champions: Each group has a seat at our table.
 These individuals are responsible for coordinating their groups with the larger group.
-			§ Tanking: Work with the pull team & raid runner to correctly execute position for our raid.
+			- Tanking: Work with the pull team & raid runner to correctly execute position for our raid.
+			- DPS:
-			§ DPS: Kill it.
+				- Kill it.
 Don't die.
+				- Dead dps = bad.
+Not a tank problem.
-			§ Pull Team: Hunters , Warlocks, Druids, Mages, Warriors, Priest…Everyone..
+			- Pull Team: Hunters , Warlocks, Druids, Mages, Warriors, Priest.
 Do your job on the pull.
 Communicate with those around you.
 The pull only starts with the first shot, and finishes when we're drinking.

-		○ Required Addon(s):
+		- Required Addon(s):
-			§ Deadly Boss Mods (DBM)
+			- Deadly Boss Mods (DBM)
-				□ Don't stand in the fire dummy!
+				- Don't stand in the fire dummy!
 JK, but srsly.

-			§ Classic Loot Assist
+			- Classic Loot Assist
-				□ Loot the dog.
+				- Loot the dog.
 Thank you.

-			§ RC_LootCouncil (+ EPGP)
+			- RC_LootCouncil (+ EPGP)
-				□ Required for loot participation & distribution.
+				- Required for loot participation & distribution.

-			§ Optional (but strongly recommended):
+			- Optional (but strongly recommended):
-				□ Group Calendar
+				- Group Calendar
-					§ Our common scheduling tool to share and coordinate off schedule content.
+					- Our common scheduling tool to share and coordinate off schedule content.
-				□ CEPGP
+				- CEPGP
-					§ This allows easy visibility into backing EP/GP system.
+					- This allows easy visibility into backing EP/GP system.

-		○ Loot
+		- Loot
-			§ Progression Loot Distribution is Loot council driven by analytics.
+			- Progression Loot Distribution is Loot council driven by analytics.
-			§ The primary goal of the loot council is to distribute loot in an evenly and fair.
+			- The primary goal of the loot council is to distribute loot in an evenly and fair.
 Typically this means the group has 75% agreement or more.
-			§ The council is made up of voted peers.
+			- The council is made up of voted peers.
 These individuals will have the rank of Class Champion, and will have access to officer chat.
-			§ Champions “elections” will happen quarterly/content patch if vacant.
+			- Champions “elections” will happen quarterly/content patch if vacant.
-			§ Loot from any instance is not to be 'Need' rolled & sold to another <Haste> member.
+			- Loot from any instance is not to be 'Need' rolled & sold to another <Haste> member.
-				□ Items won via the "Greed" roll can be traded/sold.
+				- Items won via the "Greed" roll can be traded/sold.

-		○ Combat:
+		- Combat:
-			§ Communications
+			- Communications
-				□ Voice channels are to be cleared within 3 trash packs of a boss to enable respectful coordination prior to boss engagement.
+				- Voice channels are to be cleared within 3 trash packs of a boss to enable respectful coordination prior to boss engagement.

-			§ Strategy
+			- Strategy
-				□ Do your job.
+				- Do your job.
 Don't know what to do?
 Ask.

-			§ Staying alive
+			- Staying alive
-				□ Dead people don't DPS.
+				- Dead people don't DPS.

-			§ Default Kill Order:
+			- Default Kill Order:
-				□ Skull
+				- Skull
-				□ Cross / "x"
+				- Cross / "x"
-				□ Blue Square
+				- Blue Square
-				□ Moon
+				- Moon

 # General Notes